Q-Fly: An Optical Interconnect for Modular Quantum Computers: Projected Performance of the Q-Fly

 \subsection{Two-node Entanglement Generation}

 We assess loss and infidelity caused by Q-Fly when entanglement generation is performed between two end nodes.
-Loss and infidelity depend mainly on the network topology of Q-Fly, the performance of the group switch, and the traffic pattern (due to the need for some connections to take a longer-than-shortest path when path contention occurs).
+Loss and infidelity depend mainly on the network topology of Q-Fly, the performance of the group switch, and the traffic pattern.

-We assume that the entanglement generation process follows these steps over many application-specific \emph{rounds}:
+We assume that the traffic pattern is generated by a centralized compiler, along with the placement of variable qubits among the distributed nodes, resulting in a schedule of required logical Bell pairs.
+The entanglement generation process follows these steps over many application-specific \emph{rounds}:

-\begin{enumerate} \item Pairs of nodes make requests for entanglement generation, in order to fulfill those nodes' computational needs.
-These requests constitute our traffic pattern. \item In order to fulfill those requests, the network protocol determines what the group switches' state should be for a given round.
-In other words, the network protocol schedules the nodes' requests for execution. \item At set time intervals, the group switches' state is reconfigured to match the next desired state. \item Entanglement generation processes are executed until the end of the current round. \end{enumerate}

-First, we consider the effect of steps 2, 3, and 4 on the overall entanglement generation rate between two nodes.
-In systems conducting a single, coordinated computation, step 2 is largely calculated at compilation time, along with the placement of variable qubits among the distributed nodes.
-We also need to consider when entanglement generation requests encounter congestion, such that requests are blocked waiting for resources to become available.

-The main cost of step 3 is the time $t_{\text{gs}}$ required for the group switches to change state, including ODL adjustment.

-In step 4, the number of consecutive entanglement generations without switch state change depends on the application circuit and scheduling.
-The length of a round may depend on the amount of quantum memory each node has.
-Additional quantum memory enables the nodes to buffer entanglement for later use, so careful scheduling can reduce the number of switching rounds.
-For the remainder of this paper we assume that exactly one high-fidelity logical Bell pair is created per round.
-The length of the round, then, is the maximum of the $t_{\text{leg}}$ values across the set of connections active in this round.
-To determine $t_{\text{peg}}$ for each connection, we must evaluate the optical paths in use.

-Assuming that the execution time of step 2 is negligible, the overall logical Bell pair generation time $t_{\text{leg}}$ between two nodes is the physical Bell pair generation time $t_{\text{peg}}$ times the number of physical Bell pairs required.
-Based on some assumptions about the cost of purification, we estimate that 80 physical Bell pairs are required, giving the time